I’ll be the first to admit I used to dive right into diets without properly preparing for them—which may sound silly to some.

 If I start with the former, I may challenge a client to go from drinking four times per week to once or twice per week, as it’s AN incredibly harmful habit to drink often.
 Or I might question the necessity of dessert every night, which is typically mindless and completely unnecessary.

 If I start with the latter, I might have them swap scrambled eggs for scrambled eggs and egg whites.
 Or swap their bread and butter for fruit and nuts (which offer healthier carb and fat calories).
-Over time, we’ll upgrade most items in their food diaries to foods like these:
+Over time, we’ll upgrade most items in their food diaries to the foods listed in the One-Stop Nutrition Guide: my single most popular nutritional resource for frustrated dieters.

 What you DON'T do is try to completely overhaul everything overnight.
 Depending on how poorly you eat, these upgrades may take 3+ weeks (sometimes more).